HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-3 Authorized Frequencies.md

 Amateur radio bands are often referred to by their approximate wavelength rather than their frequency range.
 Remember from Section 3.1 that wavelength and frequency are inversely related - as frequency increases, wavelength decreases.

-> **Key Information:** *Amateur radio bands are identified by their approximate wavelength in meters* {{< link id="T1B01" >}}.
-For example, 52.525 MHz is in the 6 meter amateur band* and 146.52 MHz is in the 2 meter amateur band*.

 This naming convention is why you'll hear references to the "2-meter band" (144-148 MHz), the "70-centimeter band" (420-450 MHz), or the "10-meter band" (28-29.7 MHz).
 If you need a refresher on calculating wavelengths, refer back to Section 3.1 where we covered the wavelength formula and examples in detail.

 This naming system gives us a quick way to approximate the size of antennas needed for these bands, since antenna elements are often designed as fractions (like 1/4 or 1/2) of the wavelength.
 It's also part of the rich tradition and language of amateur radio that connects us to generations of operators who came before us.

 #### Special Note on the 1.25 Meter Band

-The 1.25 meter band (220-225 MHz) has a unique allocation. *Amateurs may use the 219 to 220 MHz segment of the 1.25 meter band only for fixed digital message forwarding systems* {{< link id="T1B05" >}}.
+The 1.25 meter band (220-225 MHz) has a unique allocation.
+Amateurs may use the 219 to 220 MHz segment of the 1.25 meter band only for fixed digital message forwarding systems.
 There's then a gap from 220-222 MHz that we aren't allowed to use (there was a time in the past when we could).
 The rest of the band, from 222-225 MHz, is available for general use.
-It's like a highway with a special lane for digital traffic and a wider lane for everything else!

 #### Power Limits for Technician Class Operators